0Baljinder/model_deployment/README.md

 **webapp link** https://flight-fare-predictor-yie4.onrender.com

+**Notice on Prediction Delay**

+> Note: This app is hosted on Render's free tier, where the server goes into sleep mode after 15 minutes of inactivity.
+When you press the Submit button, the model may take 40–60 seconds to respond if the server is waking up from sleep.
+Please be patient — this delay occurs only on the first request after a period of inactivity.
+Subsequent responses will be much faster.

+**Notice**

-> Note: This repository focuses only on deployment, while the actual model training, experimentation, and EDA are available in a separate repository : https://github.com/0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost
+> This repository focuses only on deployment, while the actual model training, experimentation, and EDA are available in a separate repository : https://github.com/0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost